xixinxin913/QForum/Readme.md

 Final Project-- Question Forum
 ------------------------------------------------------------------------------------------------
-Codes on: https://github.com/xixinxin913/QForum See Demo on http://wxsamy123.appspot.com/ Feeds in Atom standard available on master branch for each question,feeds feature disabled on tag: experiment
+Codes on: https://github.com/xixinxin913/QForum See Demo on http://wxsamy123.appspot.com/ rss in Atom standard available on master branch for each question,rss feature disabled on tag: experiment

 Main functionality:
 ====================